crossplane/crossplane/design/design-doc-terraform-code-generation.md

-resource type that has all information related to a field, such as whether it's immutable, computed, required etc. In our pipeline, we will iterate through each [`*schema.Schema`][schema-schema] and generate spec and status structs and fields.
-We will use standard Go `types` library to encode the information and then print it using standard Go templating tooling.
-These structs will need to be convertible to and from JSON, which will be handled by multiple field tags.
-An example output will be like following:
+resource type that has all information related to a field, such as whether it's immutable, computed, required etc. In our pipeline, we will iterate through each [`*schema.Schema`][schema-schema] and generate spec and status structs and fields, see Terraform AWS Provider for an example of that struct.
+Then ee will use standard Go `types` library to encode the information and then print it using standard Go templating tooling.
+These structs will need to be convertible to and from JSON with different keys depending on where they are used.
+An example output will look like the following:

 ```go
 // VPCParameters define the desired state of an AWS Virtual Private Cloud.